ultraleettech/wp-requirements-checker/README.md

 // This should be the end of the main plugin file.
 ```

+Note, that only elements with the comment 'Required' are needed for the library to work.
+You can pick and choose which ones of the other options you want to check for.

 ### Using manual loading
 Download the file `src/RequirementsChecker.php` from this repository and place it somewhere within your project tree.